Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 1. Write clear instructions

-The instructions in your prompt should be clear and direct, leaving no room for ambiguity.
-Avoid using phrases like "please" or "could you": the model isn’t human, so dry instructions are the best way to communicate with it.
+The instructions in your prompt creation process should be clear and direct, leaving no room for ambiguity.
+Avoid using phrases like "please" or "could you": AI systems aren’t humans, so dry instructions are the best way to communicate with them.
 Be explicit about what you want the model to do.
 For example, instead of writing "Could you please provide some information on prompt engineering?" input "Provide an overview of best practices for writing good prompts."
+This helps ensure prompt quality.

 2. Provide enough context